-Serial Number Displays the serial number of the controller Controller Board Displays the part number and revision of the front panel circuit board Software Version Displays the software version on the controller board Power Board Displays the part number and revision of the power/relay board Sensor Board #1 - #4 Displays the part number and revision of the I/O boards (One entry for each board installed, up to 4) Software Version Displays the software version on each I/O board (One entry for each board installed, up to 4) Last Data Log Displays the date and time of the last data log download Digital Inputs Displays the part number and revision of the digital inputs Software Version Displays the software version of the digital inputs Network Displays the part number and revision of the network circuit Software Version Displays the software version on the network circuit Battery Power Displays the VDC output of the battery that is used to hold the date and time.
+Sensor Board #1 - #4 Displays the part number and revision of the I/O boards (One entry for each board installed, up to 4) Software Version Displays the software version on each I/O board (One entry for each board installed, up to 4) Last Data Log Displays the date and time of the last data log download Digital Inputs Displays the part number and revision of the digital inputs Auxiliary Power Board Displays the part number and revision of the auxiliary power board, if present Software Version Displays the software version of the digital inputs Network Displays the part number and revision of the network circuit Software Version Displays the software version on the network circuit WiFi Board Displays the part number and revision of the WiFi board Software Version Displays the software version on the WiFi board Auxiliary Power Board Displays the part number and revision of the auxiliary power board Battery Power Displays the VDC output of the battery that is used to hold the date and time.
 The accept- able range is 2.4-3.3 VDC.
 Controller Temp 1 Displays the temperature of the first controller thermistor.
 The acceptable range is -10 to 75 C. Controller Temp 2 Displays the temperature of the second controller thermistor.
 The ac-ceptable range is -10 to 75 C. Relay Board Temp Displays the temperature of the relay board thermistor.
 The acceptable range is -10 to 75 C. Processor Temp Displays the temperature of the controller board processor.
 The acceptable range is -10 to 75 C. DI Temp Displays the temperature of the digital input processor.
 The acceptable range is -10 to 75 C. I/O Card 1-4 Temp Displays the temperature of each I/O module processor.
 The acceptable range is -10 to 75 C. Network Temp Displays the temperature of the network circuit processor.
 The acceptable range is -10 to 85 C. +12 Volt Supply The normal range is 11.28 to 12.72 VDC.
 The 12 V supply is the main DC power from which all lower voltages are generated. +5 Volt Supply The normal range is 4.7 to 5.3 VDC.
 The 5 V supply is used for powering all the I/O. +3.3 Volt Supply The normal range is 2.8 to 3.5 VDC.
 The 3V supply is used to run the system.
 LCD Bias Voltage The normal range is -25 to -20 VDC.
 This is the touchscreen voltage after contrast adjust- ment.
 LCD Supply The normal range is -25 to -20 VDC.
 This is the touchscreen voltage before contrast adjustment.

-5.5 HOA Menu 🛈
+5.5 HOA Menu 🧭

-The HOA (Hand-Off-Automatic) Menu is used to quickly and easily test all relay outputs, and to stop or enable automatic control.
+The HOA (Hand-Off-Automatic) Menu is used to quickly and easily test all outputs, and to stop or enable automatic control.

-Touch the relay number in order to change the HOA state of that relay.
-The relay number will be shaded dark, and its current HOA state will be shaded dark.
-Then touch the desired state.
-The change happens immediately unless that relay has a Minimum Relay Cycle programmed that is above 0 seconds.
+Swipe up or down to view the output to change.
+Touch the Hand, Off or Auto button to change the HOA state of that output.
+The current HOA state will be shaded dark.
+The change happens immediately unless the output is a relay which has a Minimum Relay Cycle programmed above 0 seconds.